 A recorded video takes away a lot of risks.
 While you don’t have to worry about attendees and speakers accessing software on time, you are taking away the experience of a live event that people crave.
 You also have to ask speakers to prepare presentations ahead of time.
 Depending on the speaker, they could be happy to do so or they could also want that live event experience.

 Lastly, recorded video and live Q&A using an event app gives you a combination of both.
 We recommend this format for conference organizers because you can make sure that speakers recorded their sessions confidently and attendees get the bonus of being able to ask questions live, as if they were physically at the event.
+Some tools such as Applian allow you to easily record videos.

 Step 2: Choose the live streaming or video platform